AbeelLab/SHIP/README.md

 The FASTA files for the plasmids to analyze should be in data/Plasmid FASTA.
 The GenBank files for these plasmids, with features, should be placed in data/Plasmid_Features.
 The subdirectory data/Concatenated_Plasmid_FASTA should contain the plasmid sequence FASTA files concatenated per group.
 In both directories, plasmids should be placed inside one or multiple folders, corresponding to groups (e.g. host species).

-`pipeline_clustering.sh` implements an initial Jaccard-based clustering of the plasmids in data/Plasmid FASTA and creates all necessary input files for `pipeline_networks.py`.
+`pipeline_clustering.sh` implements an initial Jaccard-based clustering of the plasmids in data/Plasmid FASTA and creates all necessary input files for `pipeline_networks.sh`.

-`pipeline_networks.py` builds and analyzes detailed plasmid networks for some of the clusters found with `pipeline_clustering.sh`.
+`pipeline_networks.sh` builds and analyzes detailed plasmid networks for some of the clusters found with `pipeline_clustering.sh`.
 Alternatively, the data used in the manuscript can be loaded.

-`pipeline_mobsuites.py` runs MOBSuite on the plasmid sequences.
+`pipeline_mobsuites.sh` runs MOBSuite on the plasmid sequences.
 Required for further network analysis.

-To run each script, `bash pipeline_networks.py` or `bash pipeline_clustering.sh`.
+To run each script, `bash pipeline_networks.sh` or `bash pipeline_clustering.sh`.

-A conda requirements.txt file is available for the installation of all dependencies needed to run `pipeline_clustering.sh` and `pipeline_networks.py`.
+A conda requirements.txt file is available for the installation of all dependencies needed to run `pipeline_clustering.sh` and `pipeline_networks.sh`.
 However, Prokka, MOBSuite, and AMRFinder+, tools required for plasmid annotation, conflict with the packages required to find conserved AMR regions and it is easier to run these tools in separate environments.
 The files prokka_requirements.txt, mobsuite_requirements.txt, and amrfinder_requirements.txt can be used to setup conda environments for each.

 # Scripts